The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Brane solutions and the brane -model

 and

 This gives us the following Lagrangian density

 whose equations of motion are

-These are the equations of motion for $\phi$, $C$ and $\eta$ resepectively.
+These are the equations of motion for $\phi$, $C$ and $\eta$ respectively.

-The final equation of motion above may be written as $(P_\mu|P_\mu)=0$ and hence the path of $P_\mu$ described on the group manifold will be a null geodesic on the coset.
-The solution will therefore be described by a single parameter, which we have chosen to be $\xi$.
+The final equation of motion above may be written as $(P_\xi|P_\xi)=0$ and hence the path of $P_\xi$ described on the group manifold will be a null geodesic on the coset.
+The solution will therefore be described by a single parameter, which we have labelled $\xi$.
 Let us see how the solution emerges.